 Your needs might be different, so we’ve included all our data at the bottom of the article.
 With that in mind, let’s attack these needs one by one, shall we?

-Editor’s note: this list was updated on February 14, 2019, to include the Sennheiser Momentum True Wireless and prevalent information about proper fit.
+Editor’s note: this list was updated on May 6, 2019, to include the Creative Outlier Air.

-If battery life is your main concern, the Jabra Elite 65t is king.
-Posting the best score by over an hour, Jabra’s true wireless earphones lasted 5 hours 51 minutes on average before they needed to be recharged.
-Considering most commutes are shorter than that, these should last you through most of the day — even if you take them to the gym.
+If battery life and affordability are your main concerns, the Creative Outlier Air is king.
+These provide some of the best battery life, save for the Beats Powerbeats Pro.
+Creative’s true wireless earphones lasted 7 hours 47 minutes on average before they needed to be recharged.
+Considering most commutes are shorter than that, these should last you through most of the day — even if you take them to the gym, which you can thanks to their IPX5 water-resistant rating.

 Music lovers: how long do you listen to your headphones each day?